• Home

 Click here to donate - and thank you!

-Filming location then and now The Little Rascals movie The First Seven Years film location.
+Then and now view: Filming location from Our Gang / The Little Rascals film The First Seven Years

 Back in 1930 when this movie was made, the Palms had a very small town look about it.
 Single family homes with beautiful lawns lined the tree-lined streets.
 Then, in the 1950s, the City of Los Angeles rezoned the Palms neighborhood for "multi-family units" which meant that one by one, the beautiful homes dating back to the early 1900s were demolished and in their place, architecturally uninspiring apartment buildings took their place.